Frequently Asked Questions

 If you are trying to age tea long term, storage is a bit more of a consideration.
 We have some more in-depth guides in our education section, but for most people, just follow steps one and two.

 We ship almost everywhere via Australia Post.
 Some countries may have restrictions on tea importation or postage in general, due to disruptions or regulations.
 If you can checkout on the site, we can ship there.
 If you have any issues, contact us directly via our form.

-We most commonly ship via Australia Post, and Sendle.
+We ship all orders with Australia Post.
 The cost to ship your parcel is automatically calculated from the official postage rates depending on the size and weight of the package, and the location.
 This price will be displayed at checkout.

 We offer free shipping for orders within Australia above $75AUD.

 We offer free shipping for orders to New Zealand above $90AUD.

 We offer free international shipping anywhere in the world for orders above $199AUD (approx $150USD).

 We occasionally run promotions or sales with free shipping for a lower threshold, which should help make things easier if you're sitting on the fence about ordering.
 The best place to hear about these is our email newsletter, which you can sign up to here.